xXleowXx/gitlab-charts/doc/charts/gitlab/praefect/index.md

 ### Replicas

 The default number of replicas to deploy is 3.
-This can be changed by setting `global.praefect.virtualStorages` with the desired number of replicas.
+This can be changed by setting `global.praefect.virtualStorages[].gitalyReplicas` with the desired number of replicas.
 For example:

 ```yaml
 global: